rajeshdavidbabu/s3-file-concat/README.md

 ## How does it handle different data-types?

 The library makes use of **JSON.parse API**, which would parse all object based data-types and throws for strings.
-The data returned from the api is sanitized, and the output is either concatenated or merged.
+The data returned from the API is sanitized, and the output is either concatenated or merged.

 - Files containing large lists of strings/number/utf8 char codes are
 ***concatenated***.